NeuroBLab/con-con-models/README.md

 ## Dependencies

-Apart from standard scientific Python packages, such as `numpy`, `pandas` or `scikit` (which can be obtained through the Conda distribution) we rely on the following dependencies:
+We rely only on standard scientific Python packages, such as `numpy`, `pandas` or `scikit` (which can be obtained through the Conda distribution).
+For replicating our paper or using our preprocessed data there is no more dependencies.
+However, if you want to re-download or re-analyse new data you'll need

+- [CAVEclient](https://github.com/CAVEconnectome/CAVEclient) to query the connectomics data.
 - [Standard transform](https://pypi.org/project/standard-transform/) to transform neurons position's coordinates.

-If you are willing to re-download the data or query the API yourself, you'll need

-- [CAVEclient](https://github.com/CAVEconnectome/CAVEclient) to query the connectomics data.
 - Configure the [Microns NDA](https://github.com/cajal/microns-nda-access) to access functional data.

+and their potential dependencies.
 We recommend installing packages in a virtual environment for safety.
 Note that we provide pre-processed data to replicate our analysis without having to query the database, which can be complicated.

 ## Install

 Just `git clone` this repository.
-We will refer to the `con-con-models` as the _base_ directory.
+We will refer to the `con-con-models/` folder as the _base_ directory.
 If you wish, you can install the package in editable mode by being in base directory and running:

 `pip install -e`